molleighH/NoSQL-Challenge/README.md

 <img align="right" width="250" height="150" src="https://github.com/molleighH/NoSQL-Challenge/blob/main/Resources/uk%20food%20standards%20agency.jpeg?raw=true">

-- ![#00a34c] '<samp>The UK Food Standards Agency evaluates various establishments across the United Kingdom, and gives them a food hygiene rating.
-You've been contracted by the editors of a food magazine, Eat Safe, Love, to evaluate some of the ratings data in order to help their journalists and food critics decide where to focus future articles.</samp>'
+<code style="color : aqua"> <samp>The UK Food Standards Agency evaluates various establishments across the United Kingdom, and gives them a food hygiene rating.
+You've been contracted by the editors of a food magazine, Eat Safe, Love, to evaluate some of the ratings data in order to help their journalists and food critics decide where to focus future articles.</samp> </code>

  ## Part 1: Database and Jupyter Notebook Set Up